The geometry of cluster varieties from surfaces: Doubled Teichm uller space

 Suppose we are given positive numbers $B_j$ and $X_j$ for every edge $j\in J$.
 By the reconstruction procedure for the enhanced Teichm\"uller space, we can glue together ideal triangles in $\mathbb{H}$, using the $X_i$ as gluing parameters, to get a tiling of a region $\tilde{S}\subseteq\mathbb{H}$ with geodesic boundary.

 Choose a horocycle around each vertex of this triangulation.
-Then for every edge~$i$, there is a number $A_i$ defined as the exponentiated signed half length between the horocycles at the ends of~$i$.
-If $B_i$ is the number corresponding to the edge~$i$, define
+(We do not require these horocycles to be covariant under the action of the deck transformation group.)
+Then for every edge~$i$ of this triangulation, there is a number $A_i$ defined as the exponentiated signed half length between the horocycles at the ends of~$i$.
+If $B_i$ is the $B$-coordinate corresponding to the lifted edge~$i$, define

 We will use these numbers $A_i^\circ$ to construct another region $\tilde{S^\circ}$ with geodesic boundary in a copy of~$\mathbb{H}$.

 To construct $\tilde{S^\circ}$, first choose an edge $i$ in the triangulation of $\tilde{S}$.
 Let $i^\circ$ be any geodesic in the second copy of $\mathbb{H}$.
 There are horocycles around the endpoints of $i$ with corresponding exponentiated half length $A_i$, and we can choose horocycles around the endpoints of $i^\circ$ so that the resulting exponentiated half length equals $A_i^\circ$.
 Consider one of the triangles adjacent to~$i$.
 There are numbers $A_j$ and $A_k$ corresponding to its other sides.
 By \cite{Penner}, Chapter~1, Lemma~4.14, there is a unique point in the second copy of $\partial\mathbb{H}$ and a horocycle about this point so that the exponentiated half lengths of the decorated arcs incident to this point are $A_j^\circ$ and $A_k^\circ$, and the cyclic order of the vertices of the resulting triangle agrees with the original cyclic order of the vertices.